Leaders communicate effectively

 How do you communicate well?

 Great communicators motivate and inspire people.
-Good communication is a key leadership skill to have if you wish to influence anyone and bring about change in an organization.
-The importance of communication is recognized by the IB by the fact that ‘Communicators’ is one of the IB Learner Profile attributes.
+Good communication is a key leadership skill to have if you wish to influence anyone and bring about change in an organisation.
+The importance of communication is recognised by the IB by the fact that ‘Communicators’ is one of the IB Learner Profile attributes.

-How often, though, do people comment that the key area for development in an organization (including a school) is the quality of communication?
+How often, though, do people comment that the key area for development in an organisation (including a school) is the quality of communication?

-This page provides tools for you to self-assess your personal communication skills.
+This page provides some rich resources for you to use in in-school workshops on communication as well as tools for you to self-assess your personal communication skills.